Frequently Asked Questions

 How will the papers be reviewed?

-In the paper track, each paper will be reviewed by two reviewers.
+In the paper track, each paper will be reviewed by at least two reviewers.
 As part of our efforts to improve the consistency, transparency, and efficiency of the review process, authorized AI tools may be used to improve review quality of the submissions that have already been made publicly available by the authors (e.g., arXiv, bioRxiv) or, at a later stage, camera-ready manuscripts of accepted papers.
 These systems are designed to (i) assist reviewers by providing structured feedback on their review reports and (ii) generate reproducibility reports that assess submitted code and its consistency with the manuscript for all accepted papers.

 The automated AI-assisted feedback provided to reviewers does not introduce new substantive content and is intended to support, rather than replace, human judgment.
 Reviewers remain fully responsible for their evaluations, and all decisions are made by the program committee.
 The goal of these tools is to reduce time spent on routine or labor-intensive checks, allowing reviewers to focus more directly on the intellectual contributions and significance of the work.
 For accepted papers, the AI-assisted reproducibility report will be shared with all authors, who will have the opportunity to revise their manuscripts accordingly.